digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 many AU Falcons came with wheel dust covers that functioned by blocking brake dust from settling on the mag wheel options that the model had, however they came with their own long term problems, such as:

-- becoming rusty over time
+- becoming rusty over time (for models with steel covers)
 - fouling on the side of brake calipers if dented, and most importantly;
 - becoming a potential catalyst for front brake rotor warping conditions, a significant maintenance problem within these models